endrawes0/diagnosis-quiz-tool/README.md

 ## 🤖 AI-Assisted Development

-This project was developed with **significant assistance from multiple AI coding assistants** (ChatGPT, OpenCode, and Claude), demonstrating modern AI-assisted software development practices.
-The project architecture, clinical content integration, and educational objectives were designed through iterative human-AI collaboration.
+This project was developed with **significant assistance from multiple AI coding assistants**, with **OpenCode as the primary development assistant**.
+ChatGPT contributed to conceptualization and content, while Claude handled productionization and deployment.
+The project demonstrates modern AI-assisted software development practices through iterative human-AI collaboration.

 See [ATTRIBUTION.md](ATTRIBUTION.md) for detailed credits and development methodology.

-**Human Creator**: Andrew Haddad - Project vision, requirements, validation, and final decisions **License**: MIT (see [LICENSE](LICENSE))
+**Human Creator**: Andrew Haddad - Project vision, requirements, validation, and final decisions **Primary AI Assistant**: OpenCode - Core architecture, implementation, and development **License**: MIT (see [LICENSE](LICENSE))

 ### Key Features